rayjun/EIP-7702/README.md

 - ✅ **Highly extensible** (supports custom validation logic)
 - ✅ **Improved security model** (avoids permanent delegation risks)

-This isn’t just a fix — it’s a new design space for wallets, dApps, security, identity, and permissions.
+This isn't just a fix — it's a new design space for wallets, dApps, security, identity, and permissions.

 **Now** is the time to build, test, question, and innovate — hands-on, from the ground up.